 Australian CEOs aren’t feeling the pinch quite as much.
 Only 58% are concerned about their ability to find the right talent, a figure far lower than in China or the US.
 This could be because they’re seeking to address the issue in house: 75% of organisations in Australia have added digital training to internal programs, for example, compared to 65% of their global counterparts.

 Aren’t robots going to take over our jobs?
 True, there’s a drive for automation – now encompassing not only a robotised manufacturing environment but also back-of-house professional services thanks to robotic process automation and front-line customer service powered by AI chatbots.
 But this has only driven demand for skills in other areas: those that can build, monitor and repair such technologies, or the very human skills of creativity, leadership and empathy.
 Here in Australia, adaptability is another popular attribute that CEOs are looking to bring on board.

-Automation calls for the human touch
+Automation calls for

 Besides the effect on the workforce, increased automation has had another impact on businesses: their ability to connect with customers.
 Customer experience is the major focus area for Australian respondents planning to capitalise on new opportunities.
 This is followed by innovation and digital and technology capabilities.

 However, ticking in the background is the spectre of automation and artificial intelligence.
 Whilst the technology can certainly offer improvements in terms of productivity, half of CEOs flagged up AI and automation as having, to some extent, a negative impact on levels of stakeholder trust.

 The fastest growing concerns for CEOs globally include the speed at which technology is advancing, changing customer behaviours, and lack of trust in business.
 The question is, how can organisations continue to inspire faith and loyalty in their customers amidst a landscape of increased automation and virtual interaction?